Prakash-Jha-Dev/SystemDesign/truecaller/readme.md

 We can use Redis/Memcache for caching.

+### Bloom Filter
+Bloom Filter helps to further improve search performance by quickly responding to queries where a profile doesn't exist on system.
+It reduced the latency of search queries and helps to free up occupied ports!

+Note:
+- Fetching an object from HashMap isn't actually an O(1) operation as once hash is calculated, the list of objects with equal hash needs to be iterated to fetch exact match.
+- Red-Black tree uses logarithmic time to get to exact object.
+- Bloom Filters are simple set of hash sets.
+Hash of an object can be computed once and its existence can be checked in family of hash set.
+Time complexity would be O(No. of HashSet)

 ### Bottleneck

 The current design accomplishes fast search/read but is slow at write.
 If there is a sudden user growth, there could be too many contacts addititon to handle,